 Modified from Wise & Capon (2016)

 Criteria related to the ability of a community to tolerate inundation are not widely established, although they typically underpin coastal defence policy in areas affected by coastal inundation.
-Applied criteria include relating the acceptable recurrence of inundation to land-use or the importance of key infrastructure during emergency management and recovery [xviii].
+Applied criteria include relating the acceptable recurrence of inundation to land-use or the importance of key infrastructure during emergency management and recovery [xix].
 A combination of economic analysis and community resilience may be necessary for decision-making when deciding a community’s ability to tolerate a flood.
 Factors typically considered include the ability to evacuate successfully, the cost of flood damage and the loss of services related to the flood event.

 Feedback often occurs between the criteria underlying flood defence policy and its application.
 In areas with focused flood protection, there is typically increased pressure for development, subsequently leading to justification for higher levels of protection.
 In areas where flood avoidance is used, the marginal value of occasionally flooded land may reduce the justification for its development or protection.
 Where flood tolerance is applied, the perceived effectiveness of evacuation systems and design to minimize flood damage may lead to development of increasingly hazardous areas, supported by more intensive engineering.